harmony-one/crosschain-api/webserver/README.md

 # Webserver

-This is a webserver uses `node` and `express`, just run `npm install` and `npm run` to have it running.
+This is a webserver using `node` and `express`, in order to start it you need to run the following commands in the terminal:

+* `npm install`

+* `node index.js`

 We assume that it will run in port 3000 but feel free to change it.
 Don't forget to update the scritps accordingly though.

 ## Endpoints